timmtim/easy-shipping-rules/README.md

 ## Why use that?

 If you want to adding new shipping rules in Magento in an easy way and no writting any code, then use that.
-For more instructions, please, watch this brief video [@TODO:VIDEO-LINK HERE].

 ## Contributing